Aetherinox/spresso-utility/README.md

 # Usage
 Download the project repo and open with Visual Studio.
-Executable in `/bin/` folder.
-If building your own version, you must ensure the following three files are in the same directory with each other:
+If building your own version or want to move my binaries, you must ensure the following three files are in the same directory with each other:
 - /bin/`ScreenpressoKG.exe`
 - /bin/`ScreenpressoKG.exe.config`
 - /bin/`readme.md`

+The already-built executable binaries are located in the`/bin/` folder.
+Launch them to use the software.

 # App.config
 This file holds default values that the app uses when launching.
 You shouldn't need to modify these, but they're provided just in case: